DSP-API Server Design Overview

 DSP-API is developed with Scala and uses the Akka framework for message-based concurrency.
 It is designed to work with the Apache Jena Fuseki triplestore which is compliant to the SPARQL 1.1 Protocol.
 For file storage, it uses Sipi.

-- DSP-API v2, the actual DSP-API that should be used
+- DSP-API v2, the latest DSP-API that should be used

 - DSP-API v1, legacy API compatibile with applications that used the prototype software.

-There is also an Admin API for administering DSP projects.
+There is also an Admin API for administrating DSP projects.

-The DSP-API code base includes some functionality that is shared by these different APIs, as well as separate packages for each API.
-Internally, Knora APIs v1 and v2 both use functionality in the admin API.
+Internally, DSP-API v1 and v2 both use functionality in the admin API.
 DSP-API v1 uses some functionality from API v2, but API v2 does not depend on API v1.